-When the main characters in a show are both female, or if there are only Two Girls to a Team, it almost always leads to a case of this trope.
-The "Girly Girl" will highly care about her appearance, pursue "girly" interests, and often (though not always) The Chick.
-The Tomboy, who is often The Big Girl, will be into sports, mechanics, house and/or building construction and/or renovation, or the like.
-She couldn't care less about her hair or makeup, but is often an Unkempt Beauty anyway.
+When the main characters in a show are both females, or if there are only Two Girls to a Team, it almost always leads to a case of this trope.
+The "Girly Girl" will highly care about her appearance, pursue "girly" interests, and is often (though not always) The Chick.
+The "Tomboy", who is often The Big Girl, will be into sports, mechanics, house and/or building construction and/or renovation, or the like.
+She couldn't care less about her hair or makeup but is often an Unkempt Beauty anyway.
 Like their Spear Counterparts, Sensitive Guy and Manly Man, they are candidates for an Odd Couple and Odd Friendship brought together in the attempt to make hilarity ensue.

-The two ladies will have some sort of relationship with each other, whether they're best friends, on the same team, or even explicit lovers.
+The two ladies will have some sort of relationship with each other, whether they're best friends, sisters, on the same team, or even explicit lovers.
 Even when they aren't explicit lovers, this may lead to deliberate or accidental Homoerotic Subtext due to the overlap with the MasculineFeminine Gay Couple stereotype.
 If they're together for reasons outside their control (i.e., part of a team), they might initially dislike or confuse each other with their ways, until the inevitable Girls' Night Out Episode forces them to put aside their differences and forge a common bond (note: if there are more than two girls in the group, these two must have some kind of relationship over the others).
 When one is the mother of the other, the mother will almost always be the girly girl, and the daughter will almost always be the tomboy.
 If they're female twins, chances of this trope are more than fair.

-Subject to Unfortunate Implications and may also lead to Fan Dumb or Hate Dumb if one is portrayed as being "better" than the other, if the girly girl is portrayed as shallow or less of a strong woman, or if the tomboy is portrayed as a cold man hater or even ambiguously lesbian for taking a less traditional gender role.
+It may lead to Fan Dumb or Hate Dumb if one is portrayed as being "better" than the other, if the girly girl is portrayed as shallow or less strong, or if the tomboy is portrayed as a cold man-hater or even ambiguously lesbian for taking a less traditional gender role.
 Works that involve Values Dissonance are particularly vulnerable to this.
 At its most extreme, it reinforces the Men Are Generic, Women Are Special mindset, where males on the team have varied personalities unrelated to their gender (due to maleness being seen as worthless) while the females are defined by their femininity or lack thereof (thus limiting their characterization and role variety).

 Important Note: While this is usually a straightforward trope, examples can still get subjective in regards to whether or not one of the girls is tomboyish enough, the other is girly enough, or whether they're different enough.
 Keep a few points in mind when editing;